 The following Employment Tax guidance note Produced by Tolley in association with Emma Bartlett at Charles Russell Speechlys LLP provides comprehensive and up to date tax information covering:

-Individuals who speak up to assert their rights under the Equality Act 2010 run the potential risk that they will be treated badly in retaliation.
+Individuals who speak up to assert their rights under the Equality Act 2010 (EqA 2010) run the potential risk that they will be treated badly in retaliation.
 Not protecting working individuals who assert those rights would potentially entirely undermine the protection they enjoy against discrimination.
-The concept of unlawful victimisation exists to safeguard an individual's ability to assert his or her rights safely.
+The concept of unlawful victimisation exists to safeguard an individual's ability to assert their rights safely.

 A person victimises an individual if:

-he does so because that individual undertook a protected act
+they do so because that individual has done, or may do a protected act

 See Example 1 for a basic illustration.